-The selfish: By age forty-six, I’d had a pretty tough life.
+By age forty-six, I’d had a pretty tough life.
 I was raised by a borderline parent and mercilessly bullied all through school.
 I grew up really having no clue who I was at all, or what would make me happy in life.
 All I knew about was what would make Mom happy.
 I’d chosen the wrong career, and I’d struggled and struggled and struggled.
 I spent my young adult years terrified of being unhireable and ending up homeless—since there way no way I’d ever go home to live again, not even if I had nothing.

 I’d felt unlovable most of my life.
 Finally, I met someone I got along great with—who thought, well, I was okay to lean on as he went through his divorce.
 He’d found his wife in bed with someone else, whom she was planning to marry for his money even though she freely admitted she didn’t love him.

 I would never have treated this man this way … but I still wasn’t good enough to marry, because I was overweight and I didn’t want kids and a house.
 (He already had three kids.)
 So, I’d lost what I thought was the only person who would ever want me, and cried my eyes out.

 Then, all of two weeks later—the guy I’d marry asked me out.
 I’d liked this guy forever, but a.) he was married, and b.) he was wayyy out of my league.
 Two months before I got dumped, his wife died suddenly of a massive heart attack, and … apparently he wasn’t out of my league, after all.

 I spent two years going, No way is this going to last.
 The guy just got widowed!
 And two years after that, we were married.